 The Mushroom Garden was very interesting.
 Once inside you could see that the rocks had been thrust 90 degrees to almost vertical.
 We stopped for a few photos.
 Before leaving the rocks behind we passed by some marmots looking like sentries guarding their territory.

 The trail stayed on the ridge for the next couple of kilometers descending a comfortable slope downhill.
-Emily had a fun little experience with a bee.
-The bee took a strong attraction to Emily’s shirt and crawled all over her.
+Micah had a fun little experience with a bee.
+The bee took a strong attraction to Micah’s shirt and crawled all over them.
 As we came to the end of the ridge we dropped down to where I had hiked previously.
 The trail became very steep losing 750 m of elevation over the next 3.5 km taking us quickly back to the car in under 1 hr.
 I do remember passing people still hiking uphill.